eliasmarkc/jupyterlab/docs/source/developer/extension_tutorial.rst

 .. _extension_tutorial:

-Let's Make an Astronomy Picture of the Day JupyterLab Extension
+Let's Make a Tapis v2 Tenants JupyterLab Extension
 ----------------------------------------------------------------

 JupyterLab extensions add features to the user experience.
 This page describes how to create one type of extension, an *application plugin*,
 that:

--  Adds a "Random `Astronomy Picture <https://apod.nasa.gov/apod/astropix.html>`__" command to the *command palette* sidebar
+-  Adds a "Tapis v2 Tenants" command to the
+   *command palette* sidebar
--  Fetches the image and metadata when activated
+-  Fetches the metadata when activated
--  Shows the image and metadata in a tab panel
+-  Shows the metadata in a tab panel

 By working through this tutorial, you'll learn: